topkecleon/telegram-bot-bash/doc/6_reference.md

 ### Helper functions

 ##### download
-Download the fiven URL and returns the final filename in TMPDIR.
+Download the given URL and returns the final filename in TMPDIR.
 If the given filename exists,the filename is prefixed with a random number.
 Filename is not allowed to contain '/' or '..'.

 *usage:* download URL filename